 BREAK THE CYCLE

-In honour of International Women’s Day, we asked Arab women from around the world to share stories (via Whataspp) about their first period and the how that set the tone for how they view their bodies today.
-Below, you can listen to the documentary and read the producer’s note about the episode.
+In honour of International Women’s Day, my co-producer Shahd Bani Odeh and I asked 20 Arab women from around the world to share stories (via Whataspp) about their first period and how it influences the way they view their bodies today.
+Below, you can listen to the documentary and read a ‘behind-the-scenes’ note about the episode.

 I first met Shahd after she produced Her Side of the Story, a Kerning Cultures episode highlighting the stigma surrounding divorced women in the Arab world.
 I remember discussing our shared views on feminism and since then, we’ve had countless conversations about the power of storytelling.
 So, it made sense to co-produce a story honoring International Women’s Day.

 The idea for this episode came via Whatsapp.
 Shahd sent a voice note along the lines of: “Darah, International Women’s Day is coming up!
 We have to do something!”
 Of course I replied with an enthusiastic “yes!”, so we began brainstorming.
 What could we put together in less than three weeks that gave women a platform to share their stories?
 After some deliberating the KC team, it was decided: we were going to tackle a universal taboo, menstruation, by collecting Whatsapp voice notes from Arab women around the world.